Approximate information maximization for bandit games: Proof of

 In particular,

-which implies that $\tilde{x} \leq \sqrt{\ln(t)-\ln\ln(t)} + \bigO{\sqrt{\frac{\ln(t)}{t^{1-b}}}}$.
-Using the lower and upper bounds on $\tilde{x}$, we have thanks to \cref{eq:xbounds} that under $\neg\cH_1(t)\cap\neg\cH_2(t)$,
+which implies that $\tilde{x} \leq \sqrt{\ln(t)-\ln\ln(t)}+\bigO{K\sqrt{\ln(t)}t^{-\frac{1}{4}}}$.
+Using the lower and upper bounds on $\tilde{x}$, we have thanks to \cref{eq:xbounds} that under $\neg\cH_*(t)\cap\neg\cH_k(t)$,

-For a large enough choice of $t_0(b,\Delta_2)$, this last equality along with \cref{eq:hDelta} actually yield $\meana2-\meana1< 0$, which contradicts the beginning of the proof.
-By contradiction, we thus showed the following event inclusion for $t\geq t_0(b,\Delta)$:
+For a large enough choice of $t_0(\pmb{\mu})$, this last equality along with \cref{eq:hDelta} actually yield $\meana{k}-\meana1< 0$, which contradicts the beginning of the proof ($k$ being best empirical arm at time $t'$).
+By contradiction, we thus showed the following event inclusion for $t\geq t_0(\pmb{\mu})$:

 \cref{lemma:tb} then follows, thanks to \cref{lemma:Hs} below,

 \end{proof}